Top 10 Common Mistakes in ESD Compliance and Safety

 9. Failure to Ground Workstations

-By avoiding these common mistakes and implementing proper ESD control measures, organizations can effectively mitigate the risks associated with Electrostatic Discharge.
-Prioritizing ESD compliance and safety is essential to protect valuable electronic components and maintain a safe working environment.
+By avoiding these common mistakes and implementing proper ESD control measures, organizations can effectively mitigate the risks associated with electrostatic discharge.
+Explore our ESD Program Essentials hub for a complete framework, or our Cleanroom Compliance & Best Practices guide for additional compliance resources.